ballerina-platform/ballerina-dev-website/public/spec/mime/spec.md

 7. [Error handling ](#7-error-handling)

 ## 1. Overview
 Ballerina language provides support for writing network-oriented programs.
-The standard libraries such as HTTP, Email uses the messages or entities to transfer data between endpoints.
+The Ballerina libraries such as HTTP, Email uses the messages or entities to transfer data between endpoints.
 MIME is the standard way to organize the message according to the universal specifications.

-The MIME standard library is designed to work independently as a support package to handle the entity.
+The MIME Ballerina library is designed to work independently as a support package to handle the entity.
 It includes high-level abstractions such as `mime:Entity`, `mime:ContentDisposition`, and `mime:MediaType` which allow users to handle the exchanging message.